yanntm/its-lola/README.md

 Finally invoke `BenchKit_head.sh` script.

 More details could be inspected by [downloading the virtual machine](https://mcc.lip6.fr/2020/results.php) corresponding to this submission, only the major scripts and elements that are edited with respect to their ITS-tools or Lola sources are maintained in this repo.
-In other words we expect both its-tools and Lola to be present and functional already.

 # Testing